 Scholarly Commons Citation

 Feldblum, Chai R., "Gay Is Good: The Moral Case for Marriage Equality and More" (2005).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1091.
+1091.